-- Update Service on Password Change (Windows Only): For dependent accounts that run system services, select this option to ensure that the password change is also applied to each service the account runs. - Restart Service on Password Change (Windows Only): For dependent accounts that run system services, select this option to ensure that there is an automatic restart after the password is changed. - Update IIS App Pools on Password Change (Windows Only): For dependent accounts that run IIS App pools, select this option to ensure that the password change is also applied to each IIS App pool the account runs. - Update COM+ on Password Change (Windows Only): For dependent accounts that run COM+ applications, select this option to ensure that the password change is also applied to each COM+ application the account runs. - Update Task on Password Change (Windows Only): For dependent accounts that run scheduled system tasks, select this option to ensure that the password change is also applied to each task the account runs.
+- Update Service on Password Change (Windows Only): For dependent accounts assigned to an asset that run system services, select this option to ensure that the password change is also applied to each service the account runs.
+The asset's profile setting is used.
+This overrides the profile assigned to the account.
+If you have a local account, the profile assigned to the account overrides the profile assigned to the asset when updating dependent services on the same appliance. - Restart Service on Password Change (Windows Only): For dependent accounts assigned to an asset that run system services, select this option to ensure that there is an automatic restart after the password is changed.
+The asset's profile setting is used.
+This overrides the profile assigned to the account.
+If you have a local account, the profile assigned to the account overrides the profile assigned to the asset when updating dependent services on the same appliance.

+- Update IIS App Pools on Password Change (Windows Only): For dependent accounts that run IIS App pools, select this option to ensure that the password change is also applied to each IIS App pool the account runs. - Update COM+ on Password Change (Windows Only): For dependent accounts that run COM+ applications, select this option to ensure that the password change is also applied to each COM+ application the account runs. - Update Task on Password Change (Windows Only): For dependent accounts that run scheduled system tasks, select this option to ensure that the password change is also applied to each task the account runs.